Dr Gekara is Associate Professor of Logistics and Supply Chain Management in the School of Business IT and Logistics at RMIT University.

 - The Political Economy of Training and Skilling for the Logistics Industry, the Supply Chain and Logistics Association of Australia (SCLAA) Seminar, Melbourne 25th March 2010.

-- Gekara, V.,Snell, D.,Chhetri, P. (2015).
-Are older workers 'crowding out' the young?: a study of the Australian transport and logistics labour market In: Labour and Industry: a journal of the social and economic relations of work, 25, 321 - 336
+- Gekara, V.,Chhetri, P.,Snell, D.,Yeoh, Y. (2019).
+The workforce ageing challenge and employer response: a study of the Australian transport and logistics industry In: Labour and Industry: a journal of the social and economic relations of work, 29, 313 - 336

 - Cross-sector Skill Transferability: Challenges and Opportunities in a Changing Economy.
 Funded by: National Vocational Education and Training Research Grant 2014 from (2014 to 2015)